Women's Coronation Procession

-The Women's Coronation Procession was a suffragette march through London, England, on 17 June 1911, just before King George V's coronation, demanding women's suffrage in the coronation year.
+The Women's Coronation Procession was a suffragette march through London, England, on 17 June 1911, just before the Coronation of George V and Mary, demanding women's suffrage in the coronation year.
 The march was organised by the Women's Social and Political Union (WSPU).
 It was "the largest women’s suffrage march ever held in Britain and one of the few to draw together the full range of suffrage organisations".

 Some 40,000 people marched from Westminster to the Albert Hall in South Kensington.
 Charlotte Despard and Flora Drummond on horseback led the march, which included Marjery Bryce dressed as Joan of Arc and 700 women and girls clothed in white to represent suffragette prisoners.

 Kate Harvey, Edith Downing and Marion Wallace-Dunlop were among the organisers, and Lolita Roy is believed to have been as well.
 Jane Cobden organised the Indian women's delegation.

 The presence of a substantial number of marchers, both clergymen and lay women, under the banner of the Church League for Women's Suffrage was remarked upon by the Church Times.
+There was also a contingency of male and female theosophists, marching under the banner of Universal Co-Freemasonry in full Masonic regalia, led by Annie Besant.

 Elsie Hooper and other members of the National Association of Women Pharmacists joined the march.
 In June 1911 the Chemist and Druggist carried photographs of women pharmacists in the march and reported "Miss Elsie Hooper, B.Sc., was in the Science Section, and several other women pharmacists did the two-and-a-half hours’ march.”